 Australian tea tree plants are suitable for growing in USDA plant hardiness zones 9 through 11.
-Although mature height depends on the species, Australian tea tree plants in the garden generally reach heights of 10 to 25 feet.
-Australian tea tree displays small, leathery, bluish-grey leaves and grey bark that adds to its textural appearance.
+Although mature height depends on the species, Australian tea tree plants in the garden generally reach heights of 10 to 25 feet (3-8 m.).
+Australian tea tree displays small, leathery, bluish gray leaves and gray bark that adds to its textural appearance.
 Lovely apple blossom-like flowers bloom in early spring.
 Australian tea tree plants are drought tolerant once established, withstanding wind and poor, sandy soil.
 Australian tea tree is a great choice for a seaside environment.

 How to Grow Australian Tea Trees